-The way in which you actually enter data and document your patient's visits will be one of the most important issues you will address.
-You do not want to just jump in and make a decision on this without first doing an analysis.
+The way in which a user will actually enter data and document patients visits, will be one of the most important issues a user will address.
+Users not want to just jump in and make a decision on this without first doing an analysis.

-Below is a set of questions that are designed to help you narrow down the options.
-Based on your answers, we offer some suggestions.
+Below is a set of questions that are designed to help the user narrow down the options.
+Based on the answers, we offer some suggestions.

-Do you desire to participate in "Meaningful Use" and "Pay for Performance" Initiatives, and to engage in practice quality improvements, and/or electronic prescribing?
+Does the user desire to participate in MACRA/MIPS, PQRS, or other performance related initiatives and to engage in practice quality improvements, and/or electronic prescribing?

-If Yes, the key to being able to participate with the new initiatives is to ensure that your Assessment, Plan and Medications sections within encountered notes are structured.
+- If Yes, the key to being able to participate with the initiatives is to ensure that the Assessment, Plan and Medications sections within encountered notes are structured.
 Other sections of encounter documentation (i.e. Subjective, Objective) have less need for structured data entry at this point in time.